March 11th, 2018

 There are a number of awards for achieving goals such as Worked All Ferries, as well as for the highest number of contacts made.

 Home and mobile operators can also take part by contacting amateurs riding the ferries or by activating wharves.

-With this second edition of the contest, it is hoped that the event will become a regular part of the amateur radio calendar.
+With this third edition of the contest, it is hoped that the event will continue to be a regular part of the amateur radio calendar.

 You can view and contribute to the ferry contest conversation on our facebook page. (https://www.facebook.com/groups/516584131852371/).